bajohn/poker/readme.md

 - Figure out how to set random seeds for testing.
 PROPOSITION:
-- Create setSeed endpoint
+- Create test-hand endpoint
-- setSeed takes an argument of which series of hands to run For example, seed values determine a series of hands:
+- test-hand takes an argument of which series of hands to run For example, seed values determine a series of hands:
 [
     // idx 0